What web developers should know about HTTPS but probably don't.

 PKCS12

-• A binary format used by Windows and Tomcat (in it's default configuration), with the extension .pfx or .p12.
+• A binary format used by Windows and Tomcat (in its default configuration), with the extension .pfx or .p12.

 • Combines the private keys, certificates and intermediary certificates into a single file.